 In an international conference conducted recently by the American Society of Research, out of 13 papers submitted, the paper on Bandicoot was adjudged as the best.
 It was also published in the International Journal of Mechanical Engineering and Robotics Research.

-As for future plans, the Genrobotics team are currently in talks with the authorities to make Bandicoot available commercially.
+As for future plans, the Genrobotics team intend to make Bandicoot available commercially.

 To know more, you can take a look at the Genrobotics website or write to them at firstname.lastname@example.org.